RyanFleck/Manuals/content/languages/clj.md

 [Do Things: A Clojure Crash Course](https://www.braveclojure.com/do-things/)

 Clojure uses the familiar LISP S-Expressions.
 Literals are valid forms - each of these will just return itself.
+All of these types build off common Java primitives and data structures.

 ```clojure
 1